 See Google's documentation on the SafetyNet Attestation for technical details.

 SafetyNet device attestation setting and the 'jailbroken/rooted devices' setting

-Google Play Protect's SafetyNet API checks require the end user being online, atleast for the duration of the time when the "roundtrip" for determining attestation results executes.
-If end user is offline, IT admin can still expect a result to be enforced from the jailbroken/rooted devices setting.
-That being said, if the end user has been offline too long, the Offline grace period value comes into play, and all access to work or school data is blocked once that timer value is reached, until network access is available.
+Google Play Protect's SafetyNet API checks require the end user to be online, at least for the duration of the time when the "roundtrip" for determining attestation results executes.
+If the end user is offline, IT admin can still expect a result to be enforced from the jailbroken/rooted devices setting.
+That being said, if the end user has been offline too long, the Offline grace period value comes into play, and all access to work or school data is blocked once that timer value is reached until network access is available.
 Turning on both settings allows for a layered approach to keeping end-user devices healthy which is important when end-users access work or school data on mobile.

 Google Play Protect APIs and Google Play Services

 The app protection policy settings that leverage Google Play Protect APIs require Google Play Services to function.
 Both the SafetyNet device attestation, and Threat scan on apps settings require Google determined version of Google Play Services to function correctly.
 Since these are settings that fall in the area of security, the end user will be blocked if they have been targeted with these settings and are not meeting the appropriate version of Google Play Services or have no access to Google Play Services.

 Preview: App protection experience for Windows devices

 There are two categories of policy settings: Data protection and Health Checks.
 The term policy-managed app refers to apps that are configured with app protection policies.